 Pipes – Jon Swayne will lead a bagpipe workshop and teach tunes with harmony lines etc. He makes and plays border pipes.
-Other pipes can be accommodated.
-Please note if your intending to come, it would be helpful to know what key your pipes are in.
+The workshop will be for pipes in G, but if you have pipes in D (only, or as well), bring them.

 Hurdy-Gurdy – Gregory Jolivet will look at Hurdy-Gurdy techniques through the teaching of a tune or two.
 An extraordinary player and a much sought after educator.